About Animal Phobias: Zoophobia

 The NHS describes a phobia as:

-Many people do not experience any symptoms until coming into contact with the trigger of the phobia.
-However, in some cases, even thinking about the source of a phobia can make a person feel anxious or panicky.
+From this you can appreciate how a phobia can cause a detrimental shift to how someone lives their life.
+However, many people do not experience any symptoms until coming into contact with the trigger of the phobia.
+Yet, in some cases, even thinking about the source of a phobia can cause anxiety or panic.
 This is known as anticipatory anxiety.

 Symptoms Whilst Being Triggered By A Phobia: